DistributedSystemResearch/24SOSP-LazyLog-Artifact/README.md

 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build -j
 ```
-## Running a simple append-only benchmark on
+## Running a simple append-only benchmark on the provided cluster
 * Login into `node0` in the cluster we provide.
 The eRPC and LazyLog directories will be in the shared NFS folder at `/proj/rasl-PG0/LL-AE`.
 * Modify your username and passless private key path in `scripts/run.sh`.
 * Run the following